 "Letters on Leadership" are published periodically by The Program, a leadership development and team building company that works with the nation's leading corporations as well as professional and collegiate athletic teams.

-The Program is a team building and leadership develop company.
+The Program is a team building and leadership development company.
 We have one mission: to develop better leaders and create more cohesive teams.
 We believe in personal development, leadership development and team building through shared adversity.
 Experience has shown us that we only grow as individuals and as a team when we are outside our comfort zone.